 The difference between United and American Airlines, when comparing their newest Business Class seats, is close run.
 United is an excellent choice on planes with their upgraded and new Polaris seat.
-American Airlines is also excellent with their new Super Diamond seat which is slightly more spacious than the United Polaris seat, but less flashy in design.
-I am not a very big person so I prefer United’s stylish cabin as I am fine with the space available.
-My husband is more of a fan of American which seems to offer more space.
+American Airlines is also excellent with their new Super Diamond seat, slightly more spacious than the United Polaris seat but less flashy in design.
+I am not a very big person, so I prefer United’s stylish cabin as I am fine with the space available.
+My husband is more of a fan of American, which seems to offer more space.

 American Airlines offers their new Super Diamond seat but also flies with another very decent lie-flat seat which I reviewed on their AA 777 in Business Class.
 These seats have been in circulation for a while and are also excellent.

-Delta also has a new seat although this one isn’t very widely available so you run the risk of getting an old seat when flying on Delta.
+Delta also has a new seat, although this one isn’t very widely available, so you risk getting an old seat when flying on Delta.
 I have discussed in more detail which of the American carriers offers the best new Business Class suites.

 In a nutshell, when comparing Virgin’s Upper Class to British Airways Club Class, Upper Class wins in almost every respect.
 The Clubhouse lounge is fun and has better food than British Airways Airport lounges.
 If you want privacy and direct aisle access, Virgin also wins.
-However, it is worth highlighting that if you are travelling in a couple or as a family, you will probably prefer the layout in British Airways.
-The Virgin seat pods are very private which make it difficult to share cabin space with your family, or even see them.
-Having said all that, if you are unfortunate enough to book onto Virgin’s oldest Upper Class seats you will find a rather tatty cabin and an experience which will dissapoint, so choose your plane carefully
+However, it is worth highlighting that if you are traveling in a couple or as a family, you will probably prefer the layout in British Airways.
+The Virgin seat pods are very private, making it difficult to share cabin space with your family or even see them.
+Having said all that, if you are unfortunate enough to book onto Virgin’s oldest Upper Class seats, you will find a rather tatty cabin and an experience which will disappoint, so choose your plane carefully

 You can’t go wrong with United Polaris or the American Airlines Super Diamond or reverse herringbone experience.
 These two are the winners and are the best airlines to fly from New York to London in Business Class.
-American Airlines fliest with the very good reverse herringbone seats on it’s current Boeing 777-300 internationally from Dallas (DFW) and Los Angeles (LAX) to Hong Kong (HKG); New York JFK, Miami (MIA), LAX and DFW to London (LHR); JFK and MIA to São Paulo (GRU); and MIA to LAX.
+American Airlines flies with the very good reverse herringbone seats on its current Boeing 777-300 internationally from Dallas (DFW) and Los Angeles (LAX) to Hong Kong (HKG); New York JFK, Miami (MIA), LAX, and DFW to London (LHR); JFK and MIA to São Paulo (GRU); and MIA to LAX.

 It is worth reading my tips on how to find cheap and discounted First or Business Class flight tickets to and from North America.

-It is also worth mentioning that there will be a game changer launching around 2020 with the introduction of Concorde like transatlantic Supersonic travel.
+It is also worth mentioning that there will be a game-changer launching around 2020 with the introduction of Concorde-like transatlantic Supersonic travel.
 The major players in this market are Boom, backed by Richard Branson, Spike Aerospace, Airbus and Aerion Corp.
-With prices expected to be around $5,000 a ticket, these will offer an exciting and faster alternative to First and Business when travelling transatlantic.
+With prices expected to be around $5,000 USD a ticket, these will offer an exciting and faster alternative to First and Business when traveling transatlantic.